luke-c-fisher/Diabetes_Classification/Data_Analysis_03.md

 these metrics were not the result of under or over-fitting, the test and train error were compared.
 With both values sitting around 0.25, there was little reason to suspect a poor fit model, as such a case would involve a large gap between the errors.
-The same can be said about the train and test RMSE, which both sat around 0.5.
-Here, however, it was apparent that the RMSE values were too high.
-The predicted values were, on average, 0.5 units away from the actual values, which is significant when the range of predicted probabilities is 0 and 1.
-Thus, it was important to address this issue by reducing the residuals in the model.

-This can be done through a gradient boost model using xgboost.
+A gradient boost model using xgboost was used.
 In this model, “weak learners”, or stumps from a decision tree, are aggregated in an ensemble model.
-The residuals from this model are then scaled by a learning rate and fitted to a new model, sequentially reducing error.
+The residuals from this model are then scaled by a learning rate and fitted to a new model.
 This ensures error is reduced without over-fitting.
-The effects of the xgboost model are evident in the RMSE values, with the train and test RMSE, respectively, sitting at 0.39 and 0.40, down from 0.50 in the logistic model.
-Additionally, train and test errors sit at 0.23 and 0.24, respectively, slightly lower than 0.25.
-This improvement in accuracy is reaffirmed by the comparison in performance metrics, with the boost model leading in all but one category.
+The effects of the xgboost model are evident in the RMSE values, with the train and test, respectively, sitting at 0.39 and 0.40, down from 0.50 in the logistic model.
+Additionally, the errors are down from 0.25, with the train and test sitting at 0.23 and 0.24, respectively.
+This improvement in accuracy is reaffirmed by the performance metrics, with the boost model leading in accuracy and sensitivity.

 ## Conclusion

-The plan above is to isolate the most significant predictors in the initial model by measuring their p-values.
-The predictors with the lowest p-values (i.e., p-value \<0.05) are added to matrices for the boosting model.
-This ensures that the most significant predictors are used, and the test error in the boosting model is lowered from its initial value.
-After, we want to ensure that over-fitting is not present by calculating the RMSE for the boosting model.
+Both models above were able to predict Diabetes with acceptable accuracy.
+However, the logistic model contained RMSE values

+The boost model was able to do this without over-fitting, as the train and test RMSE’s were close together.
+This improvement in accuracy was partially due to feature selection, where the most significant predictors in the logistic model were isolated for use in the boost model.

+The resulting accuracy was an improvement from the logistic model, as was sensitivity.
+The caveat was that accuracy came at the expense of specificity, or the model’s ability to capture true negatives.
+In the context of detecting Diabetes, however, the consequences of a false positive (specificity) carry less weight than a false negative (sensitivity), in which case a diabetic would be incorrectly labeled as non-diabetic.
+As such, specificity is less of a concern, as the importance lies in the model’s ability to detect Diabetics, not non-diabetics.

+With an improvement in accuracy, our boost model is able to predict the instance of Diabetes with 75 percent accuracy.
+With